lowRISC/opentitan/hw/ip/otbn/doc/dv/index.md

 > These are found in the `bna`, `bnan`, `bnaqs` and `bnaqw` encoding groups.
 > For these instructions, we only track bits `1`, `2` and `3` of the flags structure.

+For any instruction that can cause multiple errors in a single cycle, we expect to see each possible combination of errors.
+This is described in more detail in the per-instruction text below.
+If an instruction below doesn't describe triggering multiple errors, that means we don't think it's possible.

 #### ADD

 This instruction uses the `R` encoding schema, with covergroup `enc_r_cg`.